akauppi/GroundLevel-firebase-es/README.md

 $ npm install
 ```

-This installs some common tools, especially ESLint, used in multiple parts of the repo.
+This installs common tools, especially ESLint, used in multiple parts of the repo.
 Subpackages see them from the root, and this is where you update their versions.

 Each of the `packages` has its own `npm install` that you'll run separately.
 We'll come back to that, soon.